JensGeorg/Stochastic-simulation-of-transcription/README.md

 # Stochastic simulation of transcription

 This R function simulates the bacterial RNA transcription and decay.
 It is predominantly designed to generate time series data after a stop of the transcription initiation, which resembles the effect of the antibiotic Rifampicin.
 Experimental Rifampicin time series data are widely used to study the RNA stability.
-Various aspects of transcription can be investigated.
+Some use cases and the respective visualizations are shown in the following.
+Due to the stochastic nature, the data and visualizations will change from run to run.

 ### Transcription and degradation of a 1000nt RNA (co-transcriptional decay)